BDehapiot/Template-Repo_Python/README.md

     ```bash
     cd Desktop/Template-Repo_Python-Lite-main
     ```
-    The prompt should change to reflect your current location:
+    The prompt should change to reflect our current location:
     `(base) C:\Users\YourUsername\Desktop\Template-Repo_Python-Lite-main>`

 7) Create a new Mamba/Conda environment (takes a few minutes):